-LAW 9353 Trial Advocacy: Advanced Discovery Management (3) Pre-requisite(s): LAW 9527
+LAW 9353 Trial Advocacy: Advanced Discovery Management (3)

 As information, especially digital information, continues to grow exponentially, the discovery phase of litigation increasingly dominates the litigation process.
 This advanced course will provide law students with practical, advanced knowledge and skills for dealing with discovery issues.
 Students will add to their basic discovery knowledge gained through Practice Court by drafting key discovery documents focusing on best practices, and through classes concentrating on the effective management of paper discovery and electronic discovery materials.